Haunted (Palahniuk novel): Characters

 The following are the 19 characters in the main narrative, along with the stories they tell:

 "Guts"

 The book is best known for the short story "Guts", which had been published before the book in the March 2004 issue of Playboy magazine as well as on Palahniuk's website.
-It is a tale of violent accidents involving masturbation, in which the reader is instructed to hold their breath in the very first line.

-A New York City public school 11th grade teacher was suspended for letting his English class read "Guts".
+New York City public school teacher Greg Van Voorhis was suspended for letting his English class read "Guts".

 Plot summary

 "Guts" begins with the narrator, aptly named "Saint Gut-Free", telling the reader to hold their breath for the duration of the story.

 The narrator then describes three stories of male masturbation gone horribly awry.
 In the first story, an adolescent boy inserts a Vaseline-lubricated carrot into his rectum to stimulate his prostate, then, in haste, stashes it in a pile of laundry when he is called to dinner.
 Later, his mother takes the laundry away and presumably discovers the used carrot, but never mentions the incident.
 Next, the narrator tells the tale of a young boy who, having heard that it enhances masturbatory pleasure, inserts a thin stick of candle wax into his urethra.
 The wax unexpectedly slips back into the boy's bladder, thereby blocking his urine flow and causing blood to seep from his penis.
 Because he requires expensive surgery, his parents are forced to pay to repair his bladder with the boy's college savings.
 Finally, the narrator explains how he himself suffered a sexual injury, when sitting on the water-intake valve at the bottom of his home swimming pool while masturbating.
 While swimming down to the bottom of the pool to stimulate his prostate before coming up for air—a repetitive process he refers to as "pearl diving"—the suction from the valve causes his rectum and lower intestines to prolapse and become tangled in the filter.
 Ultimately, he finds himself stuck on the bottom of the pool and must gnaw through his own innards to free himself and avoid drowning.
 When Saint Gut-Free's sister later becomes pregnant, he falsely believes that he is the father of an incestuous child, since he thinks his sister has encountered the semen he leaves in their family swimming pool on that fateful day (she is actually pregnant by her boyfriend and decided to have an abortion).